 The principal must carefully consider the specific tasks or decisions they wish to delegate and clearly define the scope and duration of their authority within the document.

-The agent can only act in a restricted capacity, and you indicate in the form for a defined period.
-After the action has been enacted or you go past the end date, the power of attorney becomes void and has no legal effect.
+The agent can only act within a limited scope and for a specific period, which you define on the form.
+Once the action has been completed or the end date has passed, the power of attorney becomes void and has no legal effect.

 Signing Requirements